programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 The Shiny UI utilises the [Bootstrap](https://perma.cc/BK3T-V6HP) format.
 The UI is built around a grid system of rows and columns, allowing for customisable layouts.
 See the [official documentation](https://perma.cc/9U3B-AHF6) for more information on the various options and how to create these layouts.
 For this application, we'll use a layout known as the `sidebarLayout`, which consists of a title, a sidebar column on the left of the page for user inputs, and a main panel to display the results.
 The following wireframe diagram should help you to visualise the layout:

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-3.png" caption="Figure 3.
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-3.png" alt="Figure 3.
+Wireframe diagram displaying the structure of the sidebar layout." caption="Figure 3.
 Wireframe diagram displaying the structure of the sidebar layout." %}

 The next step is to fill the `ui` element with the components necessary to render this sidebar layout.
 First, use the `titlePanel` element to give your application a title, and add the sidebar element.
 Within the `fluidPage()` object, delete the 'Hello World' message and replace with the following: